-3. Evaluation of the Administrative Office of the Illinois Courts Evidence-Based Practices
+4. Evaluation of the Administrative Office of the Illinois Courts Evidence-Based Practices

-R&A recently entered into a three-year cooperative agreement with the National Institute of Corrections (NIC) in the amount of \$194,232 to evaluate Illinois' Evidenced-Based Practices (EBP) Initiative.
-This project will assist local probation departments participating in the EBP

-Initiative by providing them with data and analysis that gauges performance before and during the implementation of evidence-based practices, and will establish a process and protocol for ongoing assessment of probation performance through an effective state and local partnership.
+In March of 2005, ICJIA research staff entered into a three-year cooperative agreement with the National Institute of Corrections (NIC) in the amount of \$194,232 to evaluate Illinois' Evidenced-Based Practices (EBP) Initiative.
+This project will assist local probation departments participating in the EBP Initiative by providing them with data and analysis that gauges performance before and during the implementation of evidence-based practices, and will establish a process and protocol for ongoing assessment of probation performance through an effective state and local partnership.
+Data collection has begun in one pilot site, Lake County.

-K. New Projects (Clearinghouse)
+I. New Projects (Clearinghouse)